sergienkoyura/rental-fullstack/README.md

-# Web-application "Sportify"
+# Web application "Sportify"
-It is a web-application where users can loan sports equipment.
+It is a web application where users can loan sports equipment.
 ## Technologies
 * Java 17
 * MongoDB